anthonysim/anthonysim/README.md

 ### Welcome to my GitHub profile!

 <p>
-  My name is <strong>Anthony Sim</strong> and I am a <strong>full-stack software engineer</strong> from Southern California.
+  My name is <strong>Anthony Sim</strong> and I am a <strong>software engineer</strong> from Southern California.
 I have a  background in accounting, auditing, and finance.
 I enjoy working with following technologies listed under <strong>Tech Stack!</strong>
 </p>

 ### Connect with me!